 This page helps keep a record for the graph page to help the patient, therapist, and doctor keep track of how many days, weeks, months, or years episodes will be lasting.

 Here is a screen to show if the user selected 'manic' in the first screen.
 It displays the symptoms of mania in which the user can select up to as many as apply to them that given day.
 In this screen, I have shown how 'irritability' would look if it were selected.

 The app's coloring also changes depending on what the user selected in the first screen.
 That is why this screen's accent color is 'manic red'.

 3. Report Screen

-The user is also able to provide additional information to their therapist and psychiatrist in addition to their daily symptoms.
+The user is also able to optionally provide additional information to their therapist and psychiatrist in addition to their daily symptoms.